masonfmatthews/rails_assignments/assignments/github_profile/README.md

 After completing this assignment, you should...

+* Understand how Rails views can present HTML and CSS.
-* Understand how organizations present information via APIs.
+* Understand how information is passed between Rails controllers and Rails views.
-* Be able to read API documentation and interpret both request and response descriptions.
+* Be able to write ERB.
-* Be able to build a Rails application to consume and present data from a public-facing JSON API.
+* Be able to build a Rails application to consume and data from a public-facing JSON API.
+* Be able to experiment with and research CSS in order to mimic a design as closely as possible.

 ## Deliverables